robinNcode/db_craft/README.md

 DB-Craft is a package for CodeIgniter 4 that provides convenient commands to generate migration and seeder files from a connected database.

+- Automatic Migration Generation: DB-Craft provides a simple command-line interface to generate migration files automatically based on the connected database.
+This feature allows developers to keep track of database schema changes and easily apply them to different environments.

+- Table-Specific Migrations: Developers can also generate migration files for specific tables, providing granular control over database changes.
+This flexibility allows for efficient database management and versioning.

+- Seeding Support: DB-Craft includes functionality to generate seeders, enabling developers to populate their database with initial data.
+This feature is especially useful for setting up sample data or populating reference tables.

 ## Installation

 You can install the DB-Craft package via Composer by running the following command: